 Avid and novice bird watchers alike will enjoy the aviary experience St. Croix offers.
 There are seasonal appearances by certain species, as well as resident birds who make St. Croix their home year round.
 While you will see some of our feathered friends as you drive through the rainforest, visit the beaches, or go about your daily activities, Southgate Coastal Reserve is an especially great place to go birding here on the island.
 The diversity of the reserve makes it home to a large variety of birds including shorebirds, seabirds, waterfowl, birds of prey, wading birds, and perching birds.

 Southgate Coastal Reserve is located a little over 3 miles east of Christiansted, between Green Cay Marina and Chenay Bay Beach Resort and can be reached via the beach access road east of Green Cay Marina.
 The reserve totals 100 acres and includes a coastal salt pond, mangrove forest, beach forest and upland grassland.
 The pond and surrounding wetlands provide a habitat for many resident and migrant birds, including several threatened or endangered species (and one very lost Flamingo).
 The St. Croix Environmental Association (or ‘SEA’) has carefully assessed Southgate’s habitats and is gathering community support for development of the site for bird watching, education and recreation activities.
-In fact, SEA is in the process of designing an environmentally sensitive Reserve Center, bird blinds, walking trails, and other infrastructure improvements.
+In fact, SEA recently completed a trail with a bird blind overlooking Southgate Pond, which you can read more about here..

 For those interested in learning more about the birds you see here on the island, SEA leads bird watching tours.
 On these birding tours, SEA provides an expert guide to take you into the reserve with minimal disruption to the birds’ activities, that way you can see these winged beauties in their natural environment.
 Some of the more commonly seen birds that make the reserve their home include: Pelicans, Snowy Egrets, Great Egrets, Blue Herons, Least Terns, Wilson’s Plovers, White-cheeked Pintails, and Stilt Sandpipers.
 Keep an eye out for Scaly-necked Pigeons, Bananaquits, Green-throated Caribs, and Ospreys as well.
 If you are lucky, you may also spot St. Croix’s ‘resident’ American Flamingo.
 This lovely pink bird first was seen on St. Croix feeding in Mannings Bay on the island’s south shore after Hurricane Otto in October 2010.
 Since flamingos are not typically migratory birds, local birders believe the storm may have pushed the flamingo into the territory.